Snow, ice, wind and bitter cold pummels the northern US in dangerous winter storm

 “As we grapple with the existing challenges of your ongoing manufactured crisis, the next few days are a threat to the families and children you are sending here,” Pritzker wrote.
 “I am pleading with you to at least pause these transports to save lives.”

-In a replying statement, Abbot refused to stop what he called “voluntary” trips “until President Biden steps up and does his job to secure the border.”
+In a reply, Abbott refused to stop what he called “voluntary” trips “until President Biden steps up and does his job to secure the border.”

 Temperatures were below zero Fahrenheit across Montana on Friday morning with wind chills as low as minus 57 F (minus 49 C) in places along the eastern edge of the Rocky Mountains and in the central part of the state.